Skip to content

 The charming little town of Rye near the coast of East Sussex is known for its beautiful medieval buildings.
 It’s easily one of the highlights of the historic region known as 1066 Country.

-The cobbled streets of Rye are full of history and character, especially the famous Mermaid Street which is home to one of England’s oldest pubs.
+The cobbled streets of Rye are full of history and character, especially the famous Mermaid Street, home to one of England’s oldest pubs.
 A trip to Rye simply isn’t complete without stopping at the iconic Mermaid Inn!

-A 10-minute drive from Rye will take you to a lovely golden beach that stretches out for 3 miles along the southern coast of England.
-Camber Sands is a popular spot for kite surfing, picnics and scenic coastal strolls.
+A 10-minute drive from Rye will take you to a lovely golden beach.
+Stretching for 3 miles, Camber Sands is a popular spot for kite surfing, picnics and scenic coastal strolls.
 It’s also said to be one of England’s most beautiful beaches.
-Combining a visit to Rye and Camber Sands makes an excellent day trip from London.

 GLAMPING NEARBY: Check out my review of Swallowtail Hill glamping for the most gorgeous place to stay near Rye.